DA-ishandeep/auto-annotated-portfolio/content/pages/index.md

       with over 11+ years of experience in Data analytics and Business Intelligence.
 Utilized Power BI, resulting in a 20%reduction in report creation time and a 30% decrease in system downtime.
-Automated ETL pipelines, saving20 hours of manual effort in data extraction.
+Automated ETL pipelines, saving 20 hours of manual effort in data extraction.
       Implemented Linear regression models to target specific age group customers that were likely to buy products.
     styles:
       self:
         height: auto